Twaddler01/rpg_similitude/README.md

 # Updates

+09-14-2024
+- Added many stat calculations, stored main values in array for use in battles.
+Finished health bar.
+- Need dynamic ability for equipment changes in a function to update as equipment is modified.
+Likely, this is the next process before starting on the "battle" functionality.

 09-13-2024
 - Player experience elements and data added and tested.
 - Possibly will soon need to split functions.js into categories of functions, as code is getting quite lengthy.